Melting snowman cookies made with a deliciously spiced brown butter chai cookie and topped off with a vanilla cream cheese frosting.

 melting snowman cookies

 Introducing the PRETTIEST holiday cookies.
-These melting snowman cookies feature a super soft and chewy sugar cookie and are topped with icing and a decorated marshmallow to look like a melting snowman! (a little sad but also cute?)
-Below you’ll find everything you need to make these delicious, adorable holiday cookies!
+These melting snowman cookies feature a soft brown butter chai spiced cookie, are topped with a vanilla cream cheese frosting, and are decorated to look like a little snowman melted on top of the cookies (a little sad but also cute?)

 Wanna know the secret to perfectly round cookies?
 It’s cookie scooting!
 Right when the cookies come out of the oven, take a bowl, cup, or biscuit cutter that is just slightly larger than your cookies and place it over one of the cookies.
 Gently swirl the bowl around the cookie to make the cookie perfectly round (and slightly thicker).
 And that’s all there is to it!